ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 should be replaced with a "?" in the JSON parameters file.
 The values of these variables should be recorded in a csv file.
 The title of each column of this csv file should indicate the variable altered.
 Each row that follows contains a scenario to be run, each of the parameters in the file should be specified for each scenario.
+The name of the scenario should be indicated in the first column of the file which will be used in the output to distinguish between scenarios.
-The path to this file (relative to the JSON parameter file) should be recorded in the JSON parameter file as follows
+The path to this file (relative to the JSON parameter file) should be recorded in the JSON parameter file as follows:

 .. code-block:: json